 Finding: Complies as Proposed.
-The proposal includes constitution of two new accessory structures (excludeing the armory).
-The new accessory structures are small than the proposed office building and have located to the side or behind the newly proposed office building, out of view from the public right-of-way.
+The proposal includes constitution of two new accessory structures (excluding the armory).
+The new accessory structures are smaller than the proposed office building and have been located to the side or behind the newly proposed office building, out of view from the public right-of-way.